Andy Hunt. Author, Publisher,

 - Dreyfus model of skill acquisition – An observational model from A.I. researchers that illustrates the differences one experiences on the journey from novice to expert.
 I describe this a bit in the following video interview

-- Extreme Programming (XP) – An Agile methodology, focused on a balanced set of reinforcing practices.
+- Extreme Programming (XP) – An Agile software development methodology, focused on a balanced set of reinforcing practices.

 - Generational archetypes – Social theory that generations create opposing generations, which results in a repeating cycle of four types of generations.
 Appears to have a strong correlation with development methodologies and management trends.